diogomassis/food-ordering/README.md

 This project won't make you richer (unless you create something innovative that can beat iFood or DoorDash), but it will make you smarter (if you dedicate yourself properly).

-## Project article

-To give you a better understanding of this project, in parallel I wrote an article for it explaining each point, concept or technology covered in this project.
-Access the [article written by me](docs/article/Food_Ordering_System.pdf).

 ## Project details

 For implementation details and documentation, check the [project overview README](.md/project-overview.md).